jvineis/EEMB1105-FISH-COI/README.md

 ## 6. change to the directory where you just moved all the sequences to

     cd /scratch/*user.name*/FISH-COI

+## 7. Download the samples to your own computer and view the chromatogram files using 4peaks.
+First you will need to download the 4Peaks software from here. https://nucleobytes.com/4peaks/index.html...
+If you have trouble with this, talk to Johannah.. she's the best!

+#### 7a. open a new terminal window on your own computer by moving your mouse to the upper left of your screen and clicking on "Shell" the click on "New Window"

+#### 7b. make a folder on your computer to copy the "ab1" files like this

+     mkdir ~/Downloads/FISH-COI/

+#### 7c. copy the files from the discovery cluster to your machine like this (make sure that you replace "user.name" with your own, e.g. vineis.j .
+No need for the quotes, they are just there to remind you to use your own user name.

+    rsync -HalP "user.name"@login.discovery.neu.edu:/scratch/"user.name"/FISH-COI/*ab1 ~/Downloads/FISH-COI/

+#### 7d.
+You should see the files download one at a time.
+When its complete, you can open the ab1 files using 4Peaks.
+So beautiful!

 ## 8. Load the module(settings) for all of the software that you will reuire for the analysis